FlyingGoatFX/Exp-Light-Calculator/README.md

 - A Windows x86 or x64 environment
 - \>= 9.1 MB available storage space.

-Start by downloading the .EXE.  (or compile from the source code .cs and .csproj files in something like Visual Studio.)
+Start by downloading either the main .EXE, or the ZIP file containing legacy compatible dotnet versions (or compile from the source code .cs and .csproj files in something like Visual Studio.)
 Run the .EXE and ensure window and/or font is sized such that dimensions are >= 92x17.
 Use only with monospace fonts.
 Uses CP437 character set.
 Can be run as usual double-click or, better, from Powershell/CMD terminal.
+For dotnet versions, a .NET runtime must be installed on machine (either <=3.5, or 4.0+ (as of net8.0))

 ### INTERFACE
 If window/font size is sufficient, you can strike any key to clear the TITLE PAGE and enter the MAIN MENU.
 Here, you can type and enter a letter corresponding to an action or parameter you'd like to enter or edit.
 An EDIT MENU should descend that prompts for units, then a value.
 When prompted for units or exposure parameter, a different letter from the main menu can be entered instead to hop between different parameters or actions.
 Attempting the same from the input field for a value will return invalid and won't allow escape until a numerical value is entered.